January 19, 2022

 Since nutritionists are not required to have a nutrition degree, training, or internships to hold their title, an increasing number of nutritionists do not have related degrees.

-A health coach is what I can best describe as an accountability partner who helps individuals stick to their goals, habits, practices, and behavior.
-Similar to a nutritionist title, a health coach isn’t a regulated title and can be pretty ambiguous.
+A health coach is essentially an accountability partner.
+They help individuals stick to their goals.
+Similar to a nutritionist title, a health coach isn’t a regulated title.
 Some health coaches may hold a certification from ACE Health Coach Certification, Health Coach Institute, or Institute for Integrative Nutrition.

 Health coaches should not prescribe diets or programs but should play a role in motivating individuals on how to put their goals to practical use.